 Will I need to be tested for COVID-19 before returning to campus?

-For others, COVID-19 testing is available at the main campus in Garage A and at the UCF Lake Nona Cancer Center but is not required to return to campus.
+For others, COVID-19 testing is available at the main campus in Garage A, but is not required to return to campus.

 What if I have concerns about disregard of safety precautions?